Vasily Dyagilev - IT Business Development Specialist, since 2013 heads up the Check Point Software office

 In a recent attack on Asus, hackers gotaccess to official update servers and tried to infect a huge number of Asus devices to create a botnet and gather information for a more serious attack.
 I would call it a breakdown of the pen, since the hackers wanted to understand how many devices they could control.
 Botnet - one of the main threats today.
 A botnet of 50 thousand devices once arranged a blackout in the Baltic States, a botnet of 200 thousand devices almost brought down the worldwide network.
 Now imagine a botnet the size of several million devices.
 The consequences of such an attack power can not be predicted.

-Among security professionals anddevice manufacturers are actively debating how to protect the Internet of Things devices.
-One approach is the protection of each individual device, the introduction of so-called nanoagents, which are developed by large suppliers.
-Another approach is global cloud-level security.
+Among security specialists andThere is an active debate among device manufacturers about how Internet of Things devices can and should be protected.
+One approach is to protect each individual device, introducing so-called nanoagents that are developed by large suppliers.
+Another approach is global protection at the level of cloud solutions.
 However, now there is no panacea for this threat.